aliebald/social-games/README.md

 - Storage
   - Apply the rules from `cloud.firestore.rules`

-In addition to the above components, add a web app for the frontend.
+In addition to the above components, add a web app for the frontend and create a service account key (project settings > Service Accounts > Generate New Private Key).
 The access information will be required for the next step.

 ## Frontend